frankchateau/win32_cheatsheet/window.md

 `WNDCLASSEX` only members:
 - cbSize - the size of the structure in bytes.
 Usually `sizeof(WNDCLASSEX)`.
 - [hIconSm](#icons) - a handle to an icon resource used as the small window icon.
-If this is NULL, hIcon will be used, if it was defined.

 Example:
 ```cpp